 The terms and conditions of the award are usually fixed by law or regulation.
 However, it is important to make sure that the terms and conditions imposed by the agency are appropriate for the work proposed and applicable to UNL.

-For all grant awards: Jeanne Wicks, Director of Sponsored Programs
+For all grant awards: David B. Doty, Director of Sponsored Programs